-Salt spoke with Marina Engelvuori who heads up marketing for HQ Mobile.
-She provided invaluable advice about launching mobile services in an age where spotting your competition can be a game of Where’s Wally.
+Salt Marketing Recruitment Agency spoke with Marina Engelvuori, head of marketing for HQ Mobile.
+She provided invaluable advice about launching an app and creating a mobile marketing strategy in an age where spotting your competition can be exceptionally tricky.

-Social media has equipped both consumers and businesses with a loudspeaker to voice their views.
-Consumers, especially millennials, follow brands that have a close affiliation to their lifestyle and values.
-And business brands are leaning more and more towards consumer brand expectations.
+Consumers and millennials, in particular, follow brands whose mobile marketing strategies position them as being closely affiliated to their lifestyle and values.
+Similarly, business brands are beginning to lean more towards consumer brand expectations.
 The gap between B2B and B2C is narrowing.

-She launched the Ubuntu operating system for phones – it was top ten trending on twitter at launch, and the “Ubuntu Edge” crowd-funding campaign on Indiegogo broke all industry records.
-She has helped to get HQ into O2/Telefonica’s start-up program, Wayra – only 1.6% of startups get accepted.
-She is a business-minded leader who has managed diverse talent, local and regional teams in both small fast-moving and blue-chip businesses.
+She launched the Ubuntu operating system for phones, which was a top ten trend on Twitter at launch, and the “Ubuntu Edge” crowd-funding campaign on Indiegogo broke all industry records.
+She has helped to get HQ into O2/Telefonica’s start-up program, Wayra, where only 1.6% of startups get accepted.
+She is a business-minded leader who has managed diverse talent in local and regional teams in both small fast-moving and blue-chip businesses.
 Marina shares her time between the start-up HQ (www.hqtheapp.com) and tefficient.com, a consulting business.

 To learn more about HQ,